What do you do when you are sick of the all the snow we have had all season?

-We dragged ourselves out of bed Friday morning and were on the road by 6:30 am.
-Luckily we didn’t hit any traffic and were able to make the trip from New Jersey to Killington, VT in 4 hours and 15 minutes.
+Friday morning we dragged ourselves out of bed and were on the road by 6:30 am.
+Luckily, we didn’t hit any traffic and were able to make the trip from New Jersey to Killington, VT in 4 hours and 15 minutes.

 I wasn’t sure how I would deal with snow again after the winter we have had in the northeast but as we approached the mountains, I began to feel excited!

 We arrived in time to drop off the dog and our bags at the townhouse and then enroll the boys in an afternoon ski lesson.
 After getting them settled, my husband and hopped on the nearest lift.
 I hadn’t skied in 11 or 12 years and wondered how confident I would feel.
 Luckily, skiing is like riding a bike and after a few minutes I was feeling comfortable swishing along.
 And to add to my comfort, not only did I use my usual hand warmers in my gloves but I stuck some foot warmers in my boots.
 Let me tell you, I will never ski without those things again!
 Those babies are a game changer for me!
 My feet never got cold -which is a first for me.
 We skied all afternoon and met up with our friends and their 3 girls afterwards back at the townhouse.

 We decided Friday night would be the best night to enjoy or favorite place for dinner, the iconic Wobbly Barn.
 On Saturdays, the place can get crazy.
 We were lucky enough to secure a table for 9 of us around 6:15 pm.
 After a day of skiing, we all devoured their famous soup and salad bar and were still hungry enough for dinner and dessert.
 Never a bad meal in that place!